Campus Improvement Plan

 Source: PEIMS OnDataSuite Fall Dashboard

-The demographic profile of the students at Northbrook Middle School has remained relatively consistent during the past three years.
+The demographic profile of the students at Northbrook Middle School has remained relatively consistent regarding race/ethnicity during the previous years with changes in the percentage of At-Risk, Emergent Bilingual (EB), Gifted and Talented, and Immigrant students in the 2024-2025 school year.
 The majority of the students are Hispanic.
 Many of the students are considered economically disadvantaged, which qualifies the campus as a Title 1 school.
-During the 2023-2024 school year, 71.7% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 85.2% At-Risk; 9.1% Immigrant; 0.8% Homeless; 16.6% of students were identified for special education services; and 1.9% were identified for gifted and talented services.
+During the 2024-2025 school year, 65.0% of the students were identified as EB; 79.1% At-Risk; 18.3% Immigrant; 1.0% Homeless; 18.5% of students were identified for special education services; and 4.7% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity